SAP-samples/teched2023-AD161/exercises/Ex10/README.md

 The deployment starts and progress can be tracked in the Terminal.
 It takes **several minutes** for the application to be deployed.

-## Check the running service and UI after deplyomemnt
+## Check the running service and UI after deployment

 Once Deploy is complete, copy or click on the URL that appears at the end of the Terminal logs under **Project OverviewURL**.<br>
 For example, **https://<myaccount>.launchpad.cfapps.<myregion>.hana.ondemand.com/lcapincident_managementXXX.incident_managementLaunchpad-1.0.0**